 Apply sun lotion before you set off in the morning and reapply regularly to make sure you stay protected from sun burn.
 In addition, pack a hat or cap, as well as light long sleeve clothes in case you need to cover your skin for a while (light linen would be a good option for instance).
 Don’t forget to apply sun block in areas such as calves, back of your neck… and other areas that might get forgotten.
-While it is tempting to wear walking sandals, bear in mind your feet will be more protected from the sun if you are wearing trail / walking shoes.
+While it is tempting to wear walking sandals, bear in mind that your feet will be more protected from the sun if you wear trail/walking shoes.

 3 – Drink

 Drink plenty of liquids, particularly water to keep hydrated.
 We also recommend carrying plenty of snacks to keep your energy levels up.

 4 – Pace